• Skip to main content

 • In a bowl combine all the ingredients listed for the remoulade.
 Using a silicone or rubber spatula mix together.

-• Pour the remoulade over the shrimp an toss (you may only need about 1 cup of the total 1.5 cups remoulade made).
+• Pour the remoulade over the peeled shrimp an toss (you may only need about 1 cup of the total quantity).

 • Prepare a platter with lettuce.